 While instructing at Clarkson I publish several papers in the Chemistry and Electrical engineering fields with colleagues.
 In 2013 I presented our IEEE publication in Alberta.
 In 2014 I co-authored 2 papers in chemistry journals for my electronics contributions.

-Database and software design instruction for the undergraduate level at an AACSB accredited university.
+Database, ETL and software design instruction for the undergraduate and graduate level at an AACSB accredited university.